kildem/pwa-workshop-docs/practice-step3.md

   StaleWhileRevalidate,
 } from "workbox-strategies";
 import { ExpirationPlugin } from "workbox-expiration";
-import { BroadcastUpdatePlugin } from "workbox-broadcast-update";
+import { CacheableResponsePlugin } from "workbox-cacheable-response";

 // RUNTIME CACHING

-// Load details immediately and check and inform about update right after registerRoute( new RegExp("https://progwebnews-app.azurewebsites.net.*content/posts/slug.*"), new StaleWhileRevalidate({
+// Load details immediately and check for update right after registerRoute( new RegExp("https://progwebnews-app.azurewebsites.net.*content/posts/slug.*"), new StaleWhileRevalidate({
-    plugins: [new BroadcastUpdatePlugin()],
+    plugins: [
+      new ExpirationPlugin({
+        // Only cache requests for a week
+        maxAgeSeconds: 7 * 24 * 60 * 60,
+      }),
+    ],
   })
 );